TeamAikon/oreid/README.md

 - ReactJS - Several ReactJS apps that includes React Login button component

 - React Native - A React Native app that includes a React OAuth flow modal component

-- Express Server - A simple Express server that includes the use of middleware to automate handling of callbacks

 - Proxy Server - A complete example using a Proxy Server to run along side an app that runs completely in the browser (like a create-react-app app)